NateLol/luci-app-beardropper/README.md

                             └── status.htm         // LuCI status
 ```

+Targets/Devices
+---
+Written in shell scripts, so it shall work seamlessly on all devices.

 Config
 ---
 The config file path is: `/etc/config/bearDropper`  and this is the CUI configuration format.